 Sorting and Organizing

 Sort by customer name to quickly identify and merge multiple emails from the same customer.

-Forward multiple email addresses into one Mailbox by setting them up as Aliases.
-Use a Workflow to automatically Tag conversations with the Alias name and filter them into custom folders so you know which Alias a conversation came from.
+Use a workflow to automatically tag conversations with the alias name and filter them into custom folders so you know which Alias a conversation came from.

-*If you are on the Plus Plan, you can use this Workflow to automatically assign Aliases to Team Folders to take them out of the unassigned queue.
+If you are on the Plus or Pro plan, you can use this Workflow to automatically assign aliases to Team Folders to take them out of the unassigned queue.
+More about Teams here:

-Pop pre-formatted links to Docs articles in your replies by using the handy Docs search bar inside the conversation editor.
-If you have Docs installed, toggle the Docs search in the dropdown.
+Pop pre-formatted links to Docs articles in your replies by using the handy Docs search inside the shortcut menu in the reply editor.

 A beautiful example of this in action is on the